About Energy, Environmental & Chemical Engineering

 E44 EECE 574 Electrochemical Engineering

 This course will teach the fundamentals of electrochemistry and the application of the same for analyzing various electrochemical energy sources/devices.
 The theoretical frameworks of current-potential distributions, electrode kinetics, porous electrode and concentrated solution theory will be presented in the context of modeling, simulation and analysis of electrochemical systems.
-Applications to batteries, fuel cells, capacitors, and copper deposition will be explored.
-Pre-/corequisites: EECE 501-502 (or equivalent) or permission of instructor.
+Applications to batteries, fuel cells, capacitors, copper deposition will be explored.
+Prerequisites: E44 EECE 501 or (E44 EECE 301 and E44 EECE 307) or permission of instructor

 Credit 3 units.